Nthompson096/vfio-gpu-script/README.md

     echo 1 > /sys/bus/pci/rescan
     echo "Reset done"

 you can view your GFX card with ``lspci`` and it should give you the PCI-E numbers such as ``09:00.0`` and ``09:00.1`` for an example.

+### I have issues with my display, I am using AMD.

+You would have to generate your initial ramdisk environments: example for arch, which is what I'm using.

+    sudo mkinitcpio --allpresets

+Be sure to check the man pages, or install [tldr](https://tldr.sh/).

 # For Fedora